 If you are one of life’s natural pessimists and can’t help it and you feel the need for a moan coming on, stick to non-project related themes, such as the condition of the roads in your home town or a recent cinema trip you wasted money on.

-If you are not the moaner.
-Don’t fall into the trap of thinking because everyone is listening to the grumbles that they agree.
+If you are not the moaner, don’t fall into the trap of thinking because everyone is listening to someone’s grumbles that they all agree with them.
 Just because everyone nods when the moaner announces that your group should have been formally warned about the sound of the Muezzin from the mosque at 5am every morning, it does not mean everyone agrees.

 7. Partners In Crime